Updates about my activity during the 2018-2019 academic year.

 I published a chapter in a new book, Political Communication in Britain, edited by Dominic Wring, Roger Mortimore, and Simon Atkinson.
 My chapter explores the use of digital media in the 2017 general election.

 I organised and presented a panel on autonomous vehicles at Science in Public 2018, in Cardiff, Wales.
-I shared this panel with Jack Stilgoe (UCL), Sam Hind (Siegen), and Maya Ganesh (Leuphana).
+I shared this panel with Dr. Jack Stilgoe (UCL), Dr. Sam Hind (Siegen), and Maya Ganesh (Leuphana).